jessicayuan1/Obsidian/Interview Questions.md

+==How do you make the most out of using Redis and Ria==k as your data storage system?
+Where do you see EXO Insights going?
+Does the recent unity licensing apply to EXO Insights?

 #### Notes
 MongoDB is a database that focuses more on the storage and retrieval of data rather than typical relation or tabular data management.